 Overly sweet drinks with silly names—that’s pretty much the reputation peach schnapps has garnered since it was first used during the dark ages of the cocktail.
 (In the 1988 flair bartending film “Cocktail,” Tom Cruise’s character pays a now-cringeworthy poetic homage: “The Sex on the Beach, the schnapps made of peach.”)
 If your tastes have evolved beyond the treacly flavor of a Fuzzy Navel but you still have the remnants of a bottle, pry open the cap glued shut from sugar and try the liqueur in modern bartending.

 A big misconception is that peach schnapps needs to always be used in sweet sips or to introduce newbies to the cocktail category.
-That doesn’t have to be the case, as Jason Shullo, the beverage director for Golden Entertainment, which operates casinos and resorts in Nevada and Maryland, explains.
+That doesn’t have to be so, as Jason Shullo, the beverage director for Golden Entertainment, which operates casinos and resorts in Nevada and Maryland, explains.
 “You can overcome this stigma by using small amounts of it in craft cocktails to balance smoky flavors and enhance the peach taste,” he says.
 “Peach goes well with orange, ginger and vanilla to complement these flavors and bring out the fruitiness.”

 - 1 Luxardo maraschino cherry